isocroft/browsengine/README.md

 >As mentioned earlier, the exact name and version of the browser isn't as important as the rendering engine being used.
 If Firefox, Camino and Netscape all use the same version of _Gecko_, their capabilities will be the same.

-However, Zakas, with all due respect to him as the professional, didn't exaclty do justice to this very important manner of thinking in the code examples and explanations that followed the paragraph where this excerpt was taken.
+However, [Nicolas Zakas](https://github.com/nzakas), with all due respect to him as the professional, didn't exaclty do justice to this very important manner of thinking in the code examples and explanations that followed the paragraph where this excerpt was taken.
 For instance, _Opera_ isn't a rending engine, _Presto_ is.

 This shows that this manner of dealing with cross-browser quirks is very helpful and effective.